-This experience would be extremely pertinent if you are applying for a Sales Manager role leading a team of hunter sales reps.
+This experience would be critical if you are applying for a Sales Manager role leading a team of hunter sales reps.
 It also illustrates why you need to tailor your resume to the position you are applying for.

 Don’t give employers a reason to knock you out of consideration before they’ve met you.
 For example, you might think that it’s a positive that you’re married with two children.
 The Sales Manager, on the other hand, might question whether you would want to travel 35% of the time.
-Yes, I’ve heard this exact feedback from managers countless times.
+We’ve received this exact feedback from managers countless times.

 Anything More Than One Page.

-Especially in sales, how could you possibly need more than one page to summarize your accomplishments?
+Especially in sales, you should be able to condense your accomplishments to one page.
 Remember, you have 6 seconds to get noticed.
-Limit the experience listed on your resume to the past 10 years.
-The lone exception is when prior experience could prove extremely valuable to your potential employer.
+In most cases, limit the experience listed on your resume to the past 10 years.
+The lone exception is when your prior experience could prove extremely valuable to your potential employer.

 Sales Resume Guide – What Sells?

-If you want more sales resume guide tips on how to write a sales resume that sells you can find more resources on our website: Top Ten Resume Tips, Top 10 Resume Mistakes and a Sample Sales Resume.
-I’ll close with two advanced tips:
+If you want more sales resume guide tips on how to write a sales resume that sells, you can find more resources on our website: Top Ten Resume Tips, Top 10 Resume Mistakes and a Sample Sales Resume.
+We’ll close with three advanced tips.